 Engine Won’t Start

-- Cars idle all the time – when at a stop light, in traffic, and so on.
-And during these times, your car’s engine should be continuous and smooth.
-Hence, If spark plugs are not working as they should; the engine will produce a rough, jittery sound, and the engine will stumble.
+Cars idle all the time – when at a stop light, in traffic, and so on.
+And, during these times, your car’s engine should be continuous and smooth.
+So, if spark plugs are not working as they should; the engine will produce a rough, jittery sound, and the engine will stumble.

 High Fuel Consumption

-Consequently, It is important to be aware of potentially damaging symptoms; and have the vehicle inspected if something doesn’t seem right.
+So, it is important to be aware of, potentially damaging symptoms.
+Finally, have the vehicle inspected if something doesn’t seem right.